pythonForIdiots/pythonflaskcourse/README.md

 6. Open Visual Code and open that folder

 ## Step 2: Prepare your environment
-1. Inside Visual Code open the terminal and enter following command to install virtualenv allowing your to run all dependicies and tools you need straight from the folder of your application:
+1. Inside Visual Code open the terminal and enter following command to install [virtualenv](https://github.com/pypa/virtualenv) allowing your to run all dependicies and tools you need straight from the folder of your application (this allows you to share your app easily with other people):
     ```console
     pip3 install virtualenv
     ```